 - Are there public records such as civil lawsuits, judgments, or tax liens that you don’t recognize or that are more than seven years old?

 - Are there bankruptcies that are more than 10 years old?

-each credit report you get, use this checklist to help you review and check for
+With each credit report you get, use this checklist to help you review and check for errors.

 You can use our printable to help you review each section of your credit report.
 We recommend using this worksheet for each credit report you get throughout the year.
 Then, keep the completed checklist with your credit reports.

 3. Report any errors, fraudulent activity, or outdated information.

 If you find errors or fraudulent activity after your review of your credit report, you have the right to dispute inaccurate or incomplete information.
 Keep in mind that there’s a difference between inaccurate or incomplete information and negative but accurate and complete information.
 Both can lower your credit score, but a credit reporting company will only correct information that is inaccurate or, incomplete, or outdated.

 To dispute an error, you should contact both the credit reporting company and the company that provided your information to the credit reporting company.
 For example, if you review your report and find a listing for a student loan you never took out, you should contact both the credit reporting company that provided the report and the student loan company listed.
 Be sure to include supporting documentation with your disputes to both companies.
 The companies must conduct an investigation and fix mistakes as needed.

 The three major credit reporting companies provide instructions for filing a dispute online: , , and .
 You can also submit a dispute by phone or paper mail.
 The CFPB provides a that you can use if you want to submit your dispute by mail.